sinclairtarget/machine-learning-for-public-policy/hw5/analysis.md

 k_nearest_results.statistic('auc')
 ```

-It looks like we want to keep $k$ on the smaller side.
+It looks like we want to set $k$ to around 12.

 #### SVM
 For our support vector machine model, we will want to experiment with setting